German FUG 10 aircraft installation.

 A complete Bendix radio directionfinder installation

-On the picture the next items;
+Seen at the picture the following items;

 MT51-C remote control for the Transmitter TA12-B.